jet/equinox/DOCUMENTATION.md

 NB this has lots of room for improvement, having started as a placeholder in [#50](https://github.com/jet/equinox/issues/50); **improvements are absolutely welcome, as this is intended for an audience with diverse levels of familiarity with event sourcing in general, and Equinox in particular**.

-## Aggregate module
+## Aggregate Module

-In code handling a given Aggregate’s Commands and Synchronous Queries, the code you write divides into the following canonical organization:
+All the code handling any given Aggregate’s Invariants, Commands and Synchronous Queries should be [encapsulated within a single `module`](https://en.wikipedia.org/wiki/Cohesion_(computer_science).
+It's highly recommended to use the following canonical skeleton layout:

 ```fsharp
 module Aggregate